Sandwich Lease Options: Rent to Own 101

 The pros and cons of rent to own homes are not always obvious.
 Many times, deciding if rent to own is the best option for you requires a lot of consultation.

-As if deciding to rent to own isn’t confusing enough, adding things like sandwich lease into the process doesn’t make it any easier.
+As if deciding to rent to own isn’t confusing enough, adding things like sandwich lease-option into the process doesn’t make it any easier.

 Thankfully, sandwich lease-options really don’t affect the end buyer that much.

-That is the major pro of becoming involved in a sandwich lease: often times people don’t even know that they are in one.
+That is the major pro of becoming involved in a sandwich lease-option – often times people don’t even know that they are in one.

 The cons of being the end buyer in a sandwich lease option are that you are generally paying more to lease the home than the middleman did to lease the same place.

 You must be wary of this, but it can also work to your benefit.